Dosage Form: tablet

 Intestinal: The recommended dose in adults is a 2 g dose per day for 3 days taken with food.
 In pediatric patients older than three years of age, the recommended dose is 50 mg/kg/day (up to 2 g per day) for 3 days with food.

-Amebic Liver Abscess: The recommended dose in adults is a 2 g dose per day for 3-5 days taken with food.
-In pediatric patients older than three years of age, the recommended dose is 50 mg/kg/day (up to 2 g per day) for 3-5 days with food.
+Amebic Liver Abscess: The recommended dose in adults is a 2 g dose per day for 3 to 5 days taken with food.
+In pediatric patients older than three years of age, the recommended dose is 50 mg/kg/day (up to 2 g per day) for 3 to 5 days with food.
 There are limited pediatric data on durations of therapy exceeding 3 days, although a small number of children were treated for 5 days without additional reported adverse reactions.
 Children should be closely monitored when treatment durations exceed 3 days.

 Dosage Forms and Strengths

-- 250 mg tablets are pink, circular, film-coated scored tablets, with T│P debossed on one side and 250 on the other
+- 250 mg tablets are yellow, round, tablets, with "207" debossed on left side of the scoring on one side and plain on the other side.

-- 500 mg tablets are pink, capsule shaped, film-coated scored tablets, with T│P debossed on one side and 500 on the other
+- 500 mg tablets are yellow, oval, tablets, with "208" debossed on left side of the scoring on one side and plain on the other side.

 The use of tinidazole is contraindicated: